endoflife-date/endoflife.date/products/icingaweb2.md

 > [Icinga Web 2](https://icinga.com/docs/icinga-web/latest/doc/01-About/) is a web-based graphical user interface for the Icinga2 monitoring system.

 Icinga Web 2 follows an N-1 support strategy
 (meanings that the 2 most recent major versions receive security and bug fixes)
+The N-2 release may [in certain cases](https://github.com/Icinga/icingaweb2/blob/main/SECURITY.md ) receive critical security patches